dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 #### Resource usage during developemnt

-When running the Aspire application locally, the preceding code reads the connection string from configuration.
-As this is a secret we should store the value in [app secrets](/aspnet/core/security/app-secrets).
-Right click on the AppHost project and choose Manage Secrets from the context menu to open the secrets file for the AppHost project.
+When running the .NET Aspire app locally, the preceding code reads the connection string from configuration.
+As this is a secret, you should store the value in [app secrets](/aspnet/core/security/app-secrets).
+Right click on the app host project and choose **Manage Secrets** from the context menu to open the secrets file for the app host project.
 In the file add the key and your specific connection string, the example below is for illustration purposes.

 ```json
 {